luyadev/luya/docs/guide/app-admin-module-permission.md

 ## The menu

+To see the module in the admin menu, please enable permission for installed module, without assignment the module will not appear in menu view.
+You can enable permissions under menu item Settings -> Groups -> click on permission (icon on right side -> mouse over) in the Entries tab, and assign permission.

 Each admin module does have a {{luya\admin\base\Module::getMenu()}} method where you can put your module navigation.
 The response must be an instance of {{luya\admin\components\AdminMenuBuilder}}.

 ![menu](https://raw.githubusercontent.com/luyadev/luya/master/docs/guide/img/admin-menu-structure.jpg "LUYA Menu")